bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-pull-request.md

 - triggers
 - git
 - builds
-summary: You can set up a trigger so that every time a pull request is opened from a specified source branch to a specified target branch of your repository, a build is automatically triggered on Bitrise.
+description: You can set up a trigger so that every time a pull request is opened from a specified source branch to a specified target branch of your repository, a build is automatically triggered on Bitrise.
 redirect_from: []